Tubing on the Wenatchee River

-We rendezvous at Leavenworth on our exclusive private park-like riverside location where we have parking, shade trees, changing rooms/bathrooms with real flush toilets, riverside picnic tables for catered BBQ, tubers launch, and ease of finding us on Hwy 2 at Milepost 102.
+We rendezvous at Leavenworth on our exclusive private park-like riverside location where we have parking, shade trees, changing rooms/bathrooms with real flush toilets, riverside picnic tables, tubers launch, and ease of finding us on Hwy 2 at Milepost 102.

 The Wenatchee River has fun easy going waves and rapids and is not too far away at the Bavarian village of Leavenworth in the Eastern Washington area which is warmer and sunnier in spring and summer than western Washington.
 It is for these reasons is our most popular river rafting trip.
 We have usually around 8 paddlers per raft plus the guide in the back of the raft.
 Everybody gets to participate and paddle the raft.
 Kids as young as 5 or 6 years of age can go but the majority of the participants in each raft should be teens or big kids or adults so the raft has paddle power.
 We raft from our private parking/launching/meeting place Leavenworth to Riverfront Park in Cashmere.
 It is about 12 river miles and we hit about 12 - 15 rapids depending on the water flows at the time of your trip and the nice gap between rapids makes this a "forgiving" river with plenty of time to rest, recover and catch your breath between the whitewater rapids.
 At the low water moderate river rating time of the summer we raft from up above leavenworth in the Icicle Valley down to our location where you meet us by the Wenatchee River.